 Not unlike standard business tax deductions, the Internal Revenue Service (IRS) allows qualifying owners of commercial real estate investments to reduce their tax bill by depreciating the value of their property over a set period of time.
 That’s an important distinction to make, as the entire value of the property can’t be written off in a single year.

 Accounting for depreciation at tax time will reduce one’s taxable wages and shelter their money from the government, effectively netting them more money each year.
-It is worth pointing out, however, that the benefits of commercial real estate depreciation are often compounded by a healthy market.
+However, it is worth pointing out that a healthy market often compounds the benefits of commercial real estate depreciation.

-Commercial rental property owners are allowed to deduct depreciation each year over the building’s useful life, regardless of how well the market is doing.
-Therefore, when prices are appreciating over periods of prosperity, rental owners can simultaneously claim depreciation deductions while benefiting from the actual appreciation of their own asset.
+Commercial rental property owners can deduct depreciation each year over the building’s useful life, regardless of how well the market is doing.
+Therefore, when prices are appreciating over periods of prosperity, rental owners can simultaneously claim depreciation deductions while benefiting from the actual appreciation of their own assets.